Small but Mighty: Sprouts and Microgreens Pack a Punch

 A common question from shoppers after they have tasted sprouts and microgreens is how to use them.
 As one might guess, they are wonderful in salads, but that’s only the beginning.

-“Microgreens can create a fun twist that adds depth to what the dish is portraying,” says Moira, adding that she loves to see the creative ways that local chefs use microgreens to garnish their dishes.
+“Microgreens can create a fun twist that adds depth to what the dish is portraying,” says Moira.
+She loves to see the creative ways that local chefs use microgreens to garnish their dishes.
 “One of our chefs is serving a grilled corn polenta with blanched corn microgreens as a garnish.”

-Sprouts and microgreens are great sprinkled on cooked foods like vegetables, grains, and meats, and a lovely addition to smoothies, sandwiches, and wraps, or even mixed with yogurt (a favorite of Jim’s).
+Sprinkle sprouts and microgreens on cooked foods like vegetables, grains, and meats, or add them to smoothies, sandwiches, and wraps.
 The addition of a spicy radish sprout, for example, might add punch to an otherwise mild dish, while a tender cilantro microgreen delivers a much more subtle flavor than the mature plant.

 Many customers, unable to resist, open up their bags and simply munch on the fresh, crisp, flavorful greens or sprouts immediately after purchase.